 With all of this considered we are probably not in for such a low scoring event as Euro 96 but it may not be too far off.
 A total a couple of goals either side of 127 sounds most likely which would be around 2.5 goals per game.

-Boost your betting bank with the best free bet offer available!
+Boost your betting bank with the best account opening offer available!
 100% deposit bonus up to £200.
-The reason this free bet offer is so good is that the free cash is yours to keep after you have met the simple bet requirements.
+The reason this offer is so good is that the bonus is yours to keep after you have met the simple bet requirements.
 Offer varies by country, click the link to claim.